Gary Jobson: Lifetime

-He has won many championships in one design classes, the America's Cup with Ted Turner, the famous Fastnet Race and many of the world's ocean races.
+He has won many championships, the America's Cup with Ted Turner, the Fastnet Race, and many of the world's ocean races.

-Gary is also an active cruising sailor.
-He has led ambitious expeditions to the Arctic, Antarctica and Cape Horn.

 He was a tactician for Ted Turner on Courageous during the 1977 America's Cup and also during the 1980 defender trials.
 In 1983, he was the founder and tactician of the Courageous/Defender syndicate.

 Jobson was inducted into the National Sailing Hall of Fame (2011) and the America's Cup Hall of Fame (2003) by the Herreshoff Marine Museum.
-In 1999 Jobson won the Nathanael G. Herreshoff Trophy, US SAILING's most prestigious award.
+In 1999 he won the Nathanael G. Herreshoff Trophy, US Sailing's most prestigious award.

-Gary has been the National Chairman of The Leukemia Cup Regatta program since 1994.
+Jobson has been the National Chairman of the Leukemia Cup Regatta program since 1994.
 These events have raised over $50 million to date.
-In 2012 the University of Maryland Medical School established The Gary Jobson Professorship in Medical Oncology.
-Jobson was awarded a Doctor of Letters from the State University of New York Maritime College in 2005 and a Doctor of Human Letters from Lakeland College in 2013.
+In 2012 the University of Maryland Medical School established the Gary Jobson Professorship in Medical Oncology.
+Jobson was named a Doctor of Letters from the State University of New York Maritime College in 2005 and a Doctor of Human Letters from Lakeland College in 2013.
+He was president of US Sailing (2009-2012).

-Over the past 40 years, Gary has given over 2500 lectures throughout the world.
-He started his career as a sailing coach at the U.S. Merchant Marine Academy and the U.S. Naval Academy.
-He is a Past President of US Sailing (2009-2012).

-In 2021, Gary served as NBC's official commentator for the 2020 Tokyo Olympics Sailing events.
+In 2021, Jobson was NBC's official commentator for the 2020 Tokyo Olympics Sailing events.
+He reprised this role at the 2024 Paris Olympics.

-Gary and his wife, Janice, have three grown daughters, Kristi, Ashleigh and Brooke and two grandsons, Declan and Franklin.

-Awards

-Jobson won the All-America Intercollegiate Sailing Team from 1971 to 1973.
-In 1972 and 1973, he was awarded Intercollegiate Sailor of the Year.
-He was the America's Cup Winning Tactician in 1977 sailing on Courageous.
-He was elected to the Sailing World Hall of Fame in 1982 and won the Cable Ace Awards for the 1987 America's Cup.
-He was awarded an Emmy in 1988 for his coverage of the 1988 Olympic Games - Yachting.

-Jobson's next award came in 1999, the Nathanael G. Herreshoff Award from US Sailing.
-This was followed by the Best Sports Book Award of 2002, awarded him in 2003 by the Independent Publisher Book Awards in America for his book Fighting Finish.
-In the same year, Jobson was inducted into the Herreshoff Museum America's Cup Hall of Fame.
-In 2004, he received the Spiral of Life Award from the Leukemia & Lymphoma Society and in 2011 Jobson received the Charles M. Leighton Award for Outstanding Service.
-In 2013, Mr. Jobson was selected for the Hope Funds for Cancer Research Awards of Excellence in the area of Advocacy for both his work in creating the Leukemia Cup and his courage, resilience and advocacy as a lymphoma patient himself.